SciTools/iris/docs/iris/src/userguide/real_and_lazy_data.rst

 When does my data become real?
 ------------------------------

+When you load a dataset using Iris the data array will almost always initially be a lazy array.
+This section details some operations that will realise lazy data as well as some operations that will maintain lazy data.

 Most operations on data arrays can be run equivalently on both real and lazy data.
 If the data array is real then the operation will be run on the data array immediately.
 The results of the operation will be available as soon as processing is completed.